pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/memory_persistence/_index.md

 Now that we have a persistence object, we will perform CRUD operations.

 #### Create the persisted objects
 To add values to the persistence object, we will use the **create** method.
-This method asks for two parameters: correlation_id and the object to persist.
-For the correlation_id we will use None as in our example we are not interested in following a sequence of operations.
+This method asks for two parameters: context and the object to persist.
+For the context we will use None as in our example we are not interested in following a sequence of operations.

 {{< tabsection >}}
   Not available